Western Springs, Illinois: History

+On July 26, 1962, one of the first international satellite calls, using the new Telstar satellite, was placed between representatives of Western Springs and its sister city Rugeley, England.

+On March 21, 2005, the Village of Western Springs annexed the former Timber Trails golf course, which is now being developed into a new community of single-family homes and townhomes.
+The annexation of the property added 105.9 acre to the village.
+The plans for this development were controversial, with some residents citing concerns over the number of trees to be cut down and fears about possible environmental contamination due to pesticides from the former golf course as reasons for their opposition to the development.

 Geography

 Western Springs is located at 41°48'20" North, 87°54'4" West (41.805531, -87.901035).

 Western Springs is located 15 mi west of the Chicago Loop and encompasses roughly the area between Willow Springs Road, Ogden Avenue, Interstate 294, and Plainfield Road.

 According to the 2010 census, Western Springs has a total area of 2.79 sqmi, all land.